laudai/MUF/README.md

-# MUF - Make U Free in your life.
+# MUF - Make U Free in your life

 This project wannaa make you _**Free**_ in anytime.